September 9, 2019, Day 5

 - don’t smush the praying mantis,

 - try not to walk into large spider webs with silver dollar-sized gold and black spiders (yellow garden spider?), and

 We topped out on the rim and set out cross country.
 Around some areas the soil and vegetation looks much less disturbed.
-More bunchgrasses, shrubs, and biocrusts, the footing softer and less compacted.
+More bunchgrasses, shrubs, and biocrusts, the footing softer; it feels less compacted.
 We felt a little guilty walking along through the small sagebrush plant community and kept our footsteps light.
-It feels wrong to add compaction to a place when so much of the landscape around is heavily impacted.
+It feels wrong to add compaction to a place like this when so much of the landscape around it is heavily impacted.

 An hour or so later we were at out next landmark, a dried up cattle reservoir and we no longer felt the need to walk softly.
 The ground is hard, cheatgrass abounds, and cows have, well, cow-afied the area around the water tanks.
 We did a bit more cross country and when we were near point OC 123 on our maps, we remembered what Allgood said about taking a road vs going cross country along the rim.
 The rim is beautiful, but we didn’t want to make foot prints on sensitive ground and wanted our minds free to look at the scenery.
 We headed for the road walked by some neat lava vents/caves along the way and then cruised along meeting up with the ODT around OC 117.